 Article 9A applies to online exam sittings that determine the exam grade as defined in the Regulations for Grading Assignments and Partial Exams (RGA&PE).
+Online exam sittings may only be offered with the explicit permission of the Board of Examiners FEB.
 This article does not apply to assignments that determine the assignment grade defined in the RGA&PE.

-- 1. Cancelled. - 2.
-The examinee must accomplish an online exam sitting autonomously, without any consultation with others. - 3.
-An online exam sitting has a maximum duration of two hours for examinees not having a provision for extra time and a maximum duration of two hours and twenty minutes for examinees with a provision 'extra time'.
-The Board of Examiners may grant an examiner exemption of the stipulations of this sub 3 of article 9A.
+- 1. The examinee must accomplish an online exam sitting autonomously, without any consultation with others. - 2.
+An online exam sitting has a maximum duration of two hours for examinees not having a provision for extra time and a maximum duration of two hours and twenty minutes for examinees

-1 Categories of calculators: programmable/non-programmable, graphic/non-graphic
+$^{^{1}\, {\}it Categories of calculators: } programmable/non-programmable, graphic/non-graphic$